Livefyre/auth-livefyre/docs/lfep.md

 If you purchased Livefyre Enterprise Profiles, use these steps to use it on your webpages using AppKit Auth so that Livefyre Apps can easily take advantage of your auth integration.

+You can see an example integration in action [here](http://codepen.io/zjj/pen/frhLv).

 If you are using another Identity Management System, whether from another provider or a homegrown solution, checkout the [User Authentication](http://docs.livefyre.com/developers/user-auth/) index.
 If you think Livefyre Enterprise Profiles may be a good fit for your community, contact your Livefyre Account Manager.

 ---